Top 20 Texas Hold ‘em Books You Need To Read ASAP

 I like this book because it shows the importance of working on your game and constantly improving.

-Fitzgerald highlights how to use the right poker software, and breaks down HUD stats that can help you learn and even make better decisions when playing.
+Fitzgerald highlights how to use the right poker software, and breaks down Heads-Up Display (HUD) stats that can help you learn and make better decisions when playing.

 He goes beyond general stuff, sharing math-based shoving and re-shoving ranges plus a breakdown of the most important parts of the game.